MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/post-publish/app-growth/gain-traction.md

 </details>
 <br>
 <details>
-<summary>Commerce transact integration to make your Teams app monetization-ready</summary>
+<summary>Commercial marketplace transact SaaS offers integration to make your Teams app monetization-ready</summary>

 One of the goals of the Traction stage is to build readiness for future adoption and ROI realization from your collaborative Teams app.
 Look for sticky adoption and positive feedback for your collaborative app among the pilot and significant customers.
 After that, you can begin planning monetization for your app on the Teams marketplace.
+After you’re convinced why you should transact your Teams app on the Microsoft commercial marketplace, you can learn more about the product and commerce monetization capabilities for Teams apps.
 For more information, see [Monetize your app](../../prepare/monetize-overview.md).

 [Back to top](#what-should-you-do-during-the-traction-stage)
 </details>